JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

 If you are not familiar with the basics of AiiDA yet, you might want to checkout the `AiiDA youtube tutorials. <https://www.youtube.com/channel/UC-NZvRRQ5VzT2wKE5DM1N3A/playlists>`_ The jupyter notebooks from the tutorials you will find `here <https://github.com/aiidateam/aiida_demos>`_ on github, where you can also try them out in binder.
+Virtual machines for tutorials and tutorial manuals you find `here <http://www.aiida.net/tutorials/>`_.

 How calculation plugins work: